Unboxed-Software/solana-course/content/token22-metadata.md

 ---
 title: Metadata and metadata pointer extension
 objectives:
-- Be able to explain how the metadata pointers and metadata extensions work on Token22 Mints
+- Be able to explain how the metadata pointers and metadata extensions work on Token Extension Program Mints
 - Create an NFT with the metadata pointer extension
 - Create an NFT with metadata embedded in the mint account itself
 - Be able to explain how the differences between the two approaches
 ---

 # Summary
-- Token22 offers the `metadata` mint extensions which allows you to embed metadata right on the Mint Account
+- The `metadata` mint extensions allows you to embed metadata right on mint accounts created in the Token Extension Program.
-- With the `metadata pointer` extension, Token22 mints now include a direct pointer to the Metadata account, be that internal (embedded) or external (Metaplex)
+- With the `metadata pointer` extension, Token Extension Program mints now include a direct pointer to the metadata account, be that internal (embedded) or external (Metaplex)

 # Overview

-Without Token22, developers store metadata in metadata accounts using a metadata on-chain program; mainly `Metaplex`.
+Without the Token Extension Program, developers store metadata in metadata accounts using a metadata on-chain program; mainly `Metaplex`.
 However, this has some drawbacks.
 For example the mint account to which the metadata is "attached" has no awareness of the metadata account.
-So to figure out if a particular account has metadata we have to PDA the mint and the `Metaplex` program together and query the network to see if a Metadata account exists.
-Additionally, to create and update this metadata you have to use a secondary program, ie `Metaplex` to accomplish this.
-Some problems here are vender lock-in and increasing complexity.
-Token22's Metadata extensions fix this by introducing these two extensions:
+To determine if an account has metadata, we have to PDA the mint and the `Metaplex` program together and query the network to see if a Metadata account exists.
+Additionally, to create and update this metadata you have to use a secondary program (i.e. `Metaplex`).
+These processes require users to use venders and increase complexity.
+Token Extension Programs's Metadata extensions fix this by introducing two extensions:

 - `metadata-pointer` extension: Adds two simple fields in the mint account itself: a publicKey pointer to the account that holds the metadata for the token following the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/interface), and the authority to update this pointer.
 - `metadata` extension: Adds the fields described in the [Token-Metadata Interface](https://github.com/solana-labs/solana-program-library/tree/master/token-metadata/) which allows us to store the metadata in the mint itself.

 ## Metadata-Pointer extension:

-Since there are multiple metadata programs out there, a mint can have multiple different accounts all claiming to describe the mint.
-This makes it complicated to know which one is the "official" metadata for this mint.
-So to make that easier, Solana introduced the `metadata-pointer` extension.
-This extension adds a `publicKey` field called `metadataAddress` in the mint account itself.
-This `publicKey` points to the account that holds the metadata for this token.
-As you'll see in the "Metadata" section, this address can be the mint itself!

-For example if we create a Metaplex Metadata account, that account's `publicKey` would be inserted into the `metadataAddress` field on the Mint account. so to avoid phony mints claiming to be stablecoins, now a client can check if the mint and the metadata both point to each other or not.
+Since multiple metadata programs exist, a mint can have numerous accounts claiming to describe the mint, making it complicated to know which one is the mint's "official" metadata.
+To resolve this, the `metadata-pointer` extension adds a `publicKey` field to the mint account called `metadataAddress`, which points to the account that holds the metadata for this token.
+To avoid phony mints claiming to be stablecoins, a client can now check whether the mint and the metadata point to each other.

-This introduces some new functions and a couple of additional fields that we need to keep in mind when interacting with token22's metadata extensions:

-First the extension adds two new fields in the mint account:
+The extension adds two new fields to the mint account to accomplish this:
 - `metadataAddress`: Holds the metadata account address for this token; it can be pointing to the mint token itself, if you use the `metadata` extension we'll talk about in a bit.
 - `authority`: in the mint account, which will hold the authority that can set the metadata address.

-Second, the extension has given way for 3 helper functions:
+The extension also introduces three new helper functions:
 - `createInitializeMetadataPointerInstruction`
 - `createUpdateMetadataPointerInstruction`
 - `getMetadataPointerState`

 The function `createInitializeMetadataPointerInstruction` will return an instruction that will set the metadata address in the mint account.

-This function takes 4 params as an input:
+This function takes four parameters:
   - `mint`: the mint account that will be created.
   - `authority`: the authority that can set the metadata address
   - `metadataAddress`: the account address that holds the metadata
-  - `programId`: the SPL Token program Id (in this case it will be the token22 program Id)
+  - `programId`: the SPL Token program Id (in this case, it will be the Token Extension program Id)

 ```ts
 function createInitializeMetadataPointerInstruction(